CrunchyData/postgres-operator/hugo/content/operatorcli/common-pgo-operations.md

     pgo show benchmark -n pgouser1

 ### Complex Deployments

 #### Create a Cluster using Specific Storage

     pgo create cluster mycluster --storage-config=somestorageconfig -n pgouser1

 Likewise, you can specify a storage configuration when creating a replica:

     pgo scale mycluster --storage-config=someslowerstorage -n pgouser1

-This example specifies the *somestorageconfig* storage configuration to be used by the Postgres cluster.
-This lets you specify a storage configuration that is defined in the *pgo.yaml* file specifically for a given Postgres cluster.
+This example specifies the *somestorageconfig* storage configuration to be used by the PostgreSQL cluster.
+This lets you specify a storage configuration that is defined in the *pgo.yaml* file specifically for a given PostgreSQL cluster.

-You can create a Cluster using a Preferred Node as follows:
+You can create a PostgreSQL Cluster using a Preferred Node as follows:

     pgo create cluster mycluster --node-label=speed=superfast -n pgouser1

-That command will cause a node affinity rule to be added to the Postgres pod which will influence the node upon which Kubernetes will schedule the Pod.
+That command will cause a node affinity rule to be added to the PostgreSQL pod which will influence the node upon which Kubernetes will schedule the Pod.

 Likewise, you can create a Replica using a Preferred Node as follows: